NottingHack/rules/guests-and-visitors.rst

 During Open Days and Open Evenings, all members should be aware that guests, children and animals may be roaming the Hackspace, and must be aware of this.

-Please remember that even guests should be challenged if you witness unsafe or rule breaking behaviour.
+Please remember that **anyone**, even guests, should be challenged if you witness unsafe or rule breaking behaviour.